ianmat55/JobScraper.io/README.md

 </div>

 # Development
-Hireme is built with node and express as a backend, postgresql as a db and basic html/css/js and ejs for front end dynamic loading.
+JobScraper.io is built with node and express as a backend, postgresql as a db and basic html/css/js and ejs for front end dynamic loading.
 The ``cheerio`` library is utilized to scrape job listings server side from a select number of popular sites (indeed, linkedin, glassdoor) and display the data client side in a nicely formatted table.
 Views are rendered with ejs templating.
 Data and form input is stored in browser cache to reduce future load times. </p>

 ### Future Implementations
 Might upgrade to React once I learn the libray.
 There will also be a page to store interesting jobs, add notes and an option to recieve a weekly/daily email with the contained results.
 These features are currently in development.
 As of October 25th, 2020, this project is not production ready.
 Only use for a portfolio piece.
 Will also create an endpoint that returns the data in json format for other developers to use potentially.